 Potential Long Term Impact

-CCBRT MH's services will decrease stress on regional key public health facilities by 50%, thus reducing facility-based mortality by up to 500 maternal deaths and 2,500 neonatal deaths each year.
-It will have the annual capacity for 5,600 C-sections; 5,100 complicated deliveries (e.g., multiples); 500 premature babies; 3,100 babies w/complications; and 3,600 healthy newborns.
-It also will improve Tanzania's health infrastructure by introducing international best practices and stronger systems.
+CCBRT's services will decrease stress on key public health facilities in the region by 50%, reducing facility-based mortality by up to 500 maternal deaths and 2,500 neonatal deaths each year.
+The new hospital will have the capacity for over 15,000 deliveries each year.
+It will improve Tanzania's health infrastructure by introducing international best practices and a stronger referral system.
+Our vision?
+High quality maternal and newborn healthcare for all.
+Learn more: http://youtu.be/4-GqGew-QbU